 Not only are these learning objectives threaded throughout the required and elective courses, they also comprise the main areas in the comprehensive written examination.
 Successful completion of this examination, in addition to coursework, is required to confer the degree at the end of the program.

 Most courses in the MACJ are taught at Simpson’s Ankeny and West Des Moines campuses.
 Advanced Standing Program (ASP) undergraduates can enroll in elective graduate classes at the Indianola campus.
 The ASP is designed for exceptional undergraduates intending to complete the MACJ at Simpson.
-The program provides the opportunity for students to complete both degrees in 5 instead of 6 years.
+The program provides the opportunity for students to complete both degrees in five instead of six years.

 Who We Are

 Simpson has an outstanding faculty dedicated to providing students with a high quality graduate experience.
 Faculty are doctorally or JD qualified and, in the case of some of the elective classes taught by adjunct faculty, have a combination of degree and experiential qualifications that make them uniquely qualified to teach these courses.

 Simpson is currently accepting applications for our MACJ program.
 For more information contact Craig Peck, the advisor for MACJ students, at email@example.com or Dr. Fred Jones, the MACJ Graduate Program Director, at firstname.lastname@example.org.